Protecting Yourself at Home, in Your Room, Dorm or Apartment

 - If you find yourself in immediate danger, on campus, call 259-5555 or off campus, call 911.

 - Utilize the VSUPD Escort Program on campus.

 - Keep to well lit, commonly traveled routes.

 - Avoid potentially dangerous situations.

-- If you feel threatened, locate an emergency phone, or enter a building, store, or place of business.
+- If you feel threatened, enter a building, store, or place of business.

 - Always lock your car.